silvers2000/ChatbotNetworkScience/README.md

 ### Features
 - **Chat with AI**: Conversational interface backed by Gemini.
-- **PDF understanding**: Upload a PDF and ask questions “based on the document.”
+- **Document analysis (PDF/CSV/XLSX/PPT/PPTX)**: Upload a document and ask questions “based on the document.”
 - **Session history**: Create, list, load, and delete chat sessions.
 - **Authentication**: Sign up, log in, and maintain a session token.
 - **Voice input**: Dictate your prompt using the Web Speech API.